Skip to main content

 Full computable income

-The following are considered to be full computable income derived from the exercise of economic, business or professional activities:
+The following are considered computable gross income derived from the exercise of economic, business or professional activities:

-Covid-19: The extraordinary economic benefits for cessation or reduction of the self-employed's economic activity linked to Covid-19, which are listed below, are benefits from the unemployment protection system whose nature is analogous to the economic benefit for total, temporary or definitive cessation, of the activity regulated by articles 327 et seq. of the consolidated text of the General Social Security Law, approved by Royal Legislative Decree 8/2015, of October 30 ( BOE of 31 October), which is why they have been classified, in accordance with the provisions of article 17.1 b) of the Personal Income Tax Law, as income from work.
+Covid-19: The extraordinary economic benefits for cessation or reduction of the economic activity of the self-employed linked to Covid-19, listed below, are benefits of the unemployment protection system whose nature is analogous to the economic benefit for total, temporary or definitive cessation of the activity regulated by articles 327 and following of the consolidated text of the General Social Security Law, approved by Royal Legislative Decree 8/2015, of October 30 ( BOE of October 31), which is why they have been classified, in accordance with the provisions of article 17.1 b) of the Personal Income Tax Law, as income from work.

 These are the following benefits: